paradise-fi/divine/doc/manual/overview.md

 Current versions of DIVINE provide out-of-the box support for the C (C99) and C++ (C++14) programming languages, including their respective standard libraries.
-Addtional libraries may be rebuilt for use with DIVINE by the user.
+Additional libraries may be rebuilt for use with DIVINE by the user.